JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

-## Integration with Soss.jl
+## Automation with Soss.jl

-In all of the examples seen so far it has been necessary to manually define the function `unpack` to convert between a vector representation of our hyperparameters and one that is useful for computing the nlml.
+In all of the examples above it has been necessary to define the function `unpack` to convert between a vector representation of our hyperparameters and one that is useful for computing the nlml.
 Moreover, it has been necessary to manually define conversions between unconstrained and constrained parametrisations of our hyperparameters.
-While this is fairly straightforward for a small number of parameters, it's clearly not a scalable solution.
+While this is fairly straightforward for a small number of parameters, it's clearly not a scalable solution as models grow in size and complexity.

 Instead we can make use of functionality defined in [Soss.jl](https://github.com/cscherrer/Soss.jl) to